datastax/csharp-driver/CONTRIBUTING.md

 If you get this error: `Simulacron start error: java.net.BindException: Address already in use: bind` then you need to manually kill the `java` process.
 This happens when the test runner is interrupted (it doesn't terminate the simulacron process).

-To run the integration tests suite that the **per commit** schedule builds use on Appveyor and Jenkins, do this:
+To run the integration tests suite that the **per commit** schedule builds use on Jenkins, do this:

 ```bash
 dotnet test src/Cassandra.IntegrationTests/Cassandra.IntegrationTests.csproj -c Release -f net8 --filter "(TestCategory!=realclusterlong)" -l "console;verbosity=detailed"